basheer-11/Free-Portfolio/README.md

 # 🌟 Free Portfolio Template

 A modern, responsive, and customizable portfolio template designed for developers, designers, and creatives.
 Built with clean HTML, CSS, and JavaScript.
+Perfect for building your professional portfolio or learning front-end web development through a real-world project.

 ![Portfolio Preview](http://mmi23h06.mmi-troyes.fr/portfolio/projets/template_portfolio/)